-Linda Summer wrote her first words at the age of three and has been playing with words ever since.
-She made her television debut as a ‘Good Do Bee’ on Romper Room School at four, won her first book review prize at seven, scrap-booked her first tabloid letter to the editor at nine, penned prolific poetry, plays and short stories throughout her teens and became the first published poet in Adelaide University magazine On Dit.
+Linda Summer wrote her first words at the age of three thanks to her book-loving mother and has been playing with words ever since.
+By four, she made her television debut as a ‘Good Do Bee’ on Romper Room School, won her first book review prize at seven, scrap-booked her first published letter to the editor of The News at nine, penned prolific poetry, plays and short stories throughout her teens and became the first published poet in Adelaide University magazine On Dit.

 By 2013, Linda answered a persistent call to return to her creative roots and began playing with words once again.
 She undertook screenwriting studies, completed a draft, feature-length screenplay, wrote, produced and directed a short film and self-published a children’s eBook.
 Currently in development is nature-based film and eBook series A Fairy’s Life, designed to inspire kids to disconnect from wi-fi and reconnect to the magic of nature.

-Her greatest passion is to inspire children and adults alike to co-create a happy, peaceful world by writing and sharing imaginative stories with meaning.
+Linda greatest passion is to inspire children and adults alike to co-create a happy, peaceful world by sharing stories with meaning.